tristan-sebens/metl/README.md

 tag_processor$process_to_csv(out_d = csv_directory)
 ```

-#### **Use case 3: Load data directly into database**
+## **Use case 3: Load data directly into database**

-Finally, `TagProcessor` is capable of loading the data extracted from the tag directories directly into a suitably formatted database. `TagProcessor` is, by default, configured with an output data structure suitable for loading into the AFSC ABLTAG database.
-If you are not loading into this database, you will either need to ensure that your database conforms to the same data structure as ABLTAG, or you will need to [adjust the configuration of `TagProcessor` to your database's structure]().
+`TagProcessor` is capable of loading the data extracted from the tag directories directly into a suitably formatted database. `TagProcessor` is, by default, configured with an output data structure matching that of the AFSC ABLTAG database.
+If you are not loading into this database, you will either need to ensure that your database conforms to the same data structure as ABLTAG, or you will need to [adjust the configuration of `TagProcessor` to your database's structure](#configuring-tagprocessor-object).

-##### **1. Establish a connection to the output database**
+### **Establish a connection to the output database**

 First we need to establish a connection to our database.
 We do this by constructing a database connection object using `DBI::dbConnect`.